 Your campaign should plan different tactics for different types of precincts.
-In this example, the plan may call for a lot of posters or a series of rallies in precincts like 35 and 107 in order to solidify a very high democratic base.
-On the other hand, the candidate may want to personally go door to door in precincts like 14 with a high level of "persuadability."
-Note that while precinct 93 also has a very high level of "persuadability," past turnout indicates that few people living in that precinct will actually vote and the candidate should not waste their time with inactive voters.
+In this example, the plan may call for a lot of posters or a series of rallies in state constituencies such as the Malay-dominated areas.
+On the other hand, the candidate may want to personally go door-to-door in precincts like Bandar with a higher number of Chinese ethnic voters who reportedly tend to need a higher level of persuasion.